CovertOwl/PitchBlack/README.md

 Versions
 ---
+0.2.5

+ - added startup settings to: add fire resistance to biters, increase biter/spitter damage(default to *2.5 for biters. *2 for spitters), increase movement speed
+ - added map settings to: add bonus to biter/spitter damage

 0.2.4

  - added option for flamethrower/flamethrower turret to not create smoke entities.
 Might help with lots and lots of Flamethrower turrets